- Education and Science»

 Transcripts: Like ChinesePod, Serge also offers transcripts of each lesson for a small fee.
 After I have listened to a lesson several times, I find that I can just take the transcript copies with me while I'm waiting somewhere and read them to help me study the words.

 Not for beginners but great for learning topic specific vocabulary.
 However, I don't think that Serge's program works well on it's own because there is no systematic development of vocabulary, and not enough repetition.
 I tried listening to Serge after I had done about 15 lessons in Pimsleur and I gave up after about lesson 3.
 There were just too many vocabulary words to remember and I got frustrated.
 This course is really much more like a regular textbook course in Chinese and made me feel discouraged in the same way a course did.
 However, after I'd gotten through two courses in Pimsleur, I was able to come back and read the Serge lessons more easily.

-High School Credit: Powerspeak is also available to bu,y and I discovered that it can be purchased with a tutor for credit in some school districts.
+Offers High School credit: I discovered that it can be purchased with a tutor for credit in some school districts.
 My High School children have taken the K-12 Powerspeak for Chinese 1 and are now taking a similar online Mandarin class from My Language 360 for Chinese 2.
-The version available in many libraries through Gale is just the first few lessons, but it does allow someone to get started in learning Mandarin and should let you know whether an online computer game approach works for you.
+The version available in many libraries just the first few lessons, but it does allow someone to get started in learning Mandarin and should let you know whether an online computer game approach works for you.

-One final help for me has just been going through phrasebooks.
+One final help for me has just been going through phrasebooks and grammar books.
 The ones I have used are:

 - Essential Mandarin Chinese